 Some councils encourage you to apply online if you can.

-But you can phone the office for a paper form if you prefer this.
+But you can phone and ask for a paper form.

 Call Age UK Advice on 0800 169 65 65 if you need help with the form.

 You can only do this if you're applying for pension credit at the same time.